A multi-agent AI system that runs my life.

 Zarq

-activeThe orchestrator.
-A Claude Code agent running 24/7 on a ThinkPad.
+orchestratorA Claude Code agent running 24/7 on a ThinkPad.
 Zarq handles architecture decisions, code reviews, planning, and execution.
 When I add a task to the coordination board, Zarq picks it up, creates an isolated workspace, does the work, and reports back.
-Like having a senior engineer on call around the clock.
+A BoardReviewer agent auto-spawns to verify completed work against the original task criteria before I see it.
+Like having a senior engineer plus a staff reviewer on call around the clock.

 Ping

-activeThe companion.
-Lives in my Telegram with 65+ tools.
+companionLives in my Telegram with 65+ tools.
 Manages Todoist tasks, reads Oura Ring health data, controls Spotify, searches my knowledge base, and delivers morning briefings.
+Three-phase speed tuning — response caching, streaming, and fast-path routing — keeps it snappy; an OpenRouter fallback keeps it up when the Claude API rate-limits.
 It's the AI I interact with most.
-Basically a personal assistant that actually knows my life context.

 Maverick

-activeThe executor.
-Runs on OpenCode and handles implementation work that Zarq delegates.
+executorRuns on OpenCode and handles implementation work that Zarq delegates.
 Took over Scripter's responsibilities when that agent was retired.

 Pong